gogins/csound-extended/README.md

 2. CsoundVST, Csound in the form of a VST plugin.

-3. csound.node, a C++ add-on that embeds Csound in the JavaScript context of Web pages running in nwjs from xxx.
+3. csound.node, a C++ add-on that embeds Csound in the JavaScript context of Web pages running in nwjs from https://nwjs.io/.

-4. CHSound, a lightweight editor and "front end" for Csound that embeds HTML5 capabilities for Csound.
+4. CsoundHtml5, a lightweight editor and "front end" for Csound that embeds HTML5 capabilities for Csound.

 This repository uses the core Csound repository, and some other third-party dependencies,